Hyperventilation means Too Much Breathing.

 Traumatic experiences are stored as sub-conscious memories, by holding one’s breath or “getting the air knocked out of you”.

-Eventually, you’ll recover more aliveness and feel safe again.
+Eventually, you’ll trust more aliveness and feel safe again.
 Then, the shield, that conceals your sub-conscious memory, loses its need to protect you and turns transparent, letting your guarded memory to be faced again.
 This is what you need, to release it, and to be free to live fully, now.

-To successfully release a sub-conscious memory you need to feel safer than normal and have a built up energy momentum, which you get by Natural Breathing.
-This may look, to an inexperienced eye as Hyperventilation.
-But, it really is a fortunate opportunity to free oneself.
+To successfully release a sub-conscious memory, you need to feel safer than normal and have a built-up energy momentum, which you get by Natural Breathing.
+This may look to an inexperienced eye as Hyperventilation.
+But it really is a fortunate opportunity to free oneself.

 Too Much Exhaling